-- 1 Disability in the sense of these rules exists when: - a) the insured person suffers damage to his/her health as a result of illness or an accident which results in impairment of physical or mental strength; and
+1 Disability in the sense of these rules exists when:

+- a) the insured person suffers damage to his/her health as a result of illness or an accident which results in impairment of physical or mental strength; and - b) the pursuit of gainful employment in the balanced labour market in question is likely to be made permanently or continuously impossible, in whole or in part, and - c) a subsequent loss of income is thereby experienced.

-- b) the pursuit of gainful employment in the balanced labour market in question is likely to be made permanently or continuously impossible, in whole or in part, after reasonable treatment and integration measures: - c) a subsequent loss of income is thereby experienced. - 2 A disabled person is entitled to disability benefits, when he or she: - a) was insured with the foundation when the incapacity to work, whose cause led to the disability, commenced; - b) is at least 40% disabled. - 3 An insured person is also entitled to disablement benefits, when he or she: - a) were at least 20% but less than 40% unable to work as a result of a birth disorder when starting work, and insured to at least 40% when the incapacity for work caused by the disablement increased; - b) became an invalid as a minor and were therefore at least 20% but less than 40% unable to work when they took up employment and were insured to at least 40% when the incapacity for work, the cause of which led to disablement, increased. - In both cases, entitlement to the BVG minimum benefits is limited. - 4 The degree of disability as well as the commencement and alteration of a claim is essentially determined by the degree statutorily determined by the Swiss Federal IV under consideration of the occupational activity insured by the foundation. - 5 The foundation generally recognizes the point in time of acquiring of the disability leading to an inability to work as well as the degree of disability in as far as the disability decision is obviously unsustainable or formally incorrect.
+2 A disabled person is entitled to disability benefits, when he or she:

+- a) was insured with the foundation when the incapacity to work, whose cause led to the disability, commenced and - b) is at least 40% disabled.

+3 An insured person is also entitled to disablement benefits, when he or she:

+- a) were at least 20% but less than 40% unable to work as a result of a birth disorder when starting work, and insured to at least 40% when the incapacity for work caused by the disablement increased; - b) were at least 20% but less than 40% unable to work as a result of a birth disorder when starting work, and insured to at least 40% when the incapacity for work caused by the disablement increased;

+Entitlement to the BVG minimum benefits is limited.

+4 The degree of disability as well as the commencement and alteration of a claim is essentially determined by the degree statutorily determined by the Swiss Federal IV under consideration of the occupational activity insured by the foundation.

+5 The foundation generally recognizes the point in time of acquiring of the disability leading to an inability to work as well as the degree of disability in as far as the disability decision is obviously unsustainable or formally incorrect.